senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-mssql/README.md

 :thinking: This deployment initializes the Persistent Volume with Senzing code and data.

-There are 3 options when it comes to initializing the Persistent Volume with Senzing code and data.
+There are 2 options when it comes to initializing the Persistent Volume with Senzing code and data.
 Choose one:

-1. [Root container method](#root-container-method) - but requires a root container
+1. [Root container method](#root-container-method) - requires a root container
 1. [Non-root container method](#non-root-container-method) - can be done on kubernetes with a non-root container

 #### Root container method